Posts Tagged ‘karmic map’

 On conclusion of his reading Baba showed me my written chart, and asked if I had any questions.
 I pointed to a notation at the top, and asked him what it meant.
 Whereupon Baba turned off the tape recorder and replied: “That shows when you will die.”

 Until then I had never heard that Vedic astrology could determine time of death from a chart based on planetary configurations at time of birth.
-Nor had I begun to think about my time of death.
+Nor had I begun to contemplate my time of death.
 So in response to this surprising revelation, I simply exclaimed, “Oh!”

 Post-prediction death reflections.

 Life is eternal, but human lifetimes are ephemeral.
-So as an octogenarian (not knowing when this precious lifetime will end), I have been augmenting and updating my Silly Sutras postings concerning physical death – a profoundly important spiritual subject.
+So as an octogenarian (not knowing when this precious lifetime will end), I’ve been augmenting and updating my Silly Sutras postings concerning physical death – a profoundly important spiritual subject.
 (See e.g. https://sillysutras.com/dealing-with-death-and-dying-rons-memoirs/)

 May these writings motivate our reflections upon our inevitable physical departure from this relative “reality”, where “however we may strive, nobody leaves alive”.

-And may they hasten fulfillment of our deepest aspirations for Self realization beyond “birth and death”, as Eternal NOW.
+And may they hasten fulfillment of our deepest aspirations for Self realization beyond “birth and death”, as Eternal Life, Light, LOVE.

 “Everything is determined, the beginning as well as the end,